 Call Us for Your Free Consultation Today

-If you were injured by a defective or dangerous product, the Florida product liability lawyers of the Law Offices of Anidjar & Levine can help.
+If a defective or dangerous product injured you, the Florida product liability lawyers of the Law Offices of Anidjar & Levine can help.
 We have successfully handled numerous product liability claims, recovering millions of dollars in compensation for injured victims throughout Florida.

 We are dedicated to defending the rights of injured parties against the “deep pocket” manufacturers that caused their injury.
 Let us help you get back on your feet.
 Please call for a free consultation.